JJ-DiazBaquero/aiRe/README.md

 ```
 By default RStudio will open a built-in browser, it is recommended to open aiRe in a wide supported browser such as Chrome or Firefox

+## File structure

+All the main R code is found inside the `modules` folder
+All air quality data is found inside the `databases` folder,
-Note: This app comes already with some data from Bogota's air quality, you can use this
+this app comes already with some data from Bogota's air quality, you can use this
-data to explore aiRe's functionalities, plots, and to guide yourself on what kind
+data to explore aiRe's features and to guide yourself on what kind
- of format does aiRe need in order to work, this can be found under
+of data format does aiRe need in order to work
-  the `databases` folder